 Mathematician and software developer, Michael L Perry applies formal proof to creating reliable software.
 He has developed a method starting from the works of the greats (Meyer, Rumbaugh, Knuth), and embodied it in his open-source frameworks (Update Controls and Correspondence).

 Course Overview [Autogenerated] Hello, I'm Michael L. Perry.
-And what come to cryptography principles for I t professionals and developers.
+And welcome to cryptography principles for I. T professionals and developers.
 I'm a software mathematician, meaning that I apply the rigor of mathematics while building software systems, and there is no clearer application than in the study of digital security.
 Do you know why we use prime numbers in cryptography?
-It's to do with a 400 year old serum that laid the foundation for the algorithms that protect the Internet today.
+It's to do with a 400 year old serum that laid the foundation for the algorithms that protect the internet today.
 And how do we know that we've sufficiently hidden digital information?
-That's all based on a 70 year old math paper that gave the world a framework for reasoning about secrecy systems.
+That's all based on a 70 year old math paper that gave the world of framework for reasoning about secrecy systems.
 In this course, we don't shy away from the math.
 We learned how cryptography works, why it works and how to avoid common mistakes.
 But we will also see practical examples using the tools that we use every day.
 Along the way, you learn how to use the open SSL command line tool when to apply hash, symmetric and asymmetric algorithms.
-What goes into a digital certificate and how to use cryptography libraries in both dot net and java.
+What goes into a digital certificate and how to use cryptography libraries in both .NET and Java.
 When you're done, you'll know how to assemble algorithms to create a complete crypto system for solving your most pressing security problems.
-Before you begin, you should be comfortable that the command line and have a good foundation in basic algebra knowledge of either C Sharp or Java will help when we get to the coding exercises.
-I really enjoyed going back through some of my favorite math papers in preparation for this course healthy to allow me to be your guide through the fascinating World of information security with cryptography principles for I T. Professionals and developers at plural site.
+Before you begin, you should be comfortable at the command line and have a good foundation in basic algebra.
+Knowledge of either C# or Java will help when we get to the coding exercises.
+I really enjoyed going back through some of my favorite math papers in preparation for this course.
+I hope that you will allow me to be your guide through the fascinating world of information security with cryptography principles for I T professionals and developers at Pluralsight.